ICanReadIo/ICanReadIo.github.io/en/_posts/2025-03-30-dyslexia-faq-14.md

 permalink: /en/dyslexia-faq/14/
 layout: post
 title: "Can AI read aloud what I point at?"
+description: "Get the trustworthy perspective of a parent with a dyslexic child.
+His answer is: Yes, AI can read aloud what you point at with the right technology setup..."
 short_answer: "Yes, AI can read aloud what you point at with the right technology setup.
 The IcanRead app is a great example of how this is already working in practice.
 Designed especially for people with dyslexia, it uses AI to recognize where you point—whether on a book, screen, or handwritten note—and reads the text aloud in a natural-sounding voice."
 alt_questions:
   - question: "Is it possible for AI to read text aloud from a point I indicate?"